pnp/sp-formatter/web-extension/README.md

 #### Sideload the extension

-During develpment, the browser can run and debug the extensions safely by sideloading it from your local system.
+During development, the browser can run and debug the extensions safely by sideloading it from your local system.
 You just need to tell your browser about it!

 Use the following instructions to setup sideloading of the extension in your browser: